Bad to the Bone

-"Bad to the Bone" is a rock song by American blues rock band George Thorogood and the Destroyers, released in 1982 on the album of the same name by EMI America Records.
+"Bad to the Bone" is a song by American blues rock band George Thorogood and the Destroyers, released as a single in 1982 from the album of the same name by EMI America Records.
 It was written by George Thorogood.

 "Bad to the Bone" became a staple of classic rock radio.
 It is on many compilation and live albums, and is often played live by the Destroyers.
 The song is often considered to be their best song.

 Writing and composition

 George Thorogood wrote "Bad to the Bone" sometime during their 50/50 tour.
-It took "a few months" for Thorogood to write the song, while the lyrics took longer to write.
-Thorogood said "If we don't write a song called 'Bad to the Bone', somebody else will, so it might as well be us."
+It took "a few months" for Thorogood to write the song.
+The title of the song came from US slang of the era, according to Thorogood:

+Our word in the neighbourhood was ‘bad’.
+“It was an alternative word, like ‘hip’ or ‘groovy’.
+And there was this guy in the neighbourhood who would always say: ‘Bad to death’.
+So I thought, hmmm… ‘Bad to the bone’.
+It was so common to say that word, so I knew that eventually someone was going to write this song, and it might as well be me.